bazurbat/jagen/doc/Initializing.md

   project.
 Note that 'jagen clean' command does remove those directories even if they are inside the project root.

-  The command refuses to initialize non-empty directories by default.
+  The 'init-project' command refuses to initialize non-empty directories by default.
 Use '-f' option to override the check.

   The generated environment binds the project to the corresponding jagen source directory.
 If one or the other is moved or sourced from different root from